LtSnakePlissken/Q/docs/how-to-earn-extra-Q-tokens.md

 - Buy QUSD from external resources and participating network partners, e.g. exchanges or merchants accepting QUSD as a payment method.
 - Accept payments in QUSD for selling goods or services.

-Within *Your HQ*, go to *Saving and Borrowing* tab and click on section *Saving Crypto Assets*.
-The sidebar showing up includes relevant information on asset type and balances as well as saving reward and earnings.
-Depending on how many QUSD you have in your MetaMask wallet, you can deposit the according amount into the saving contract after clicking on *Deposit Saving Asset* and entering the amount.
-If you want to withdraw from saving contract, you need to use the button *Withdraw Saving Asset* accordingly.
+Within *Your HQ*, go to *Saving and Borrowing* page and choose *Saving* tab.
+The saving page displays information on asset type and balances as well as saving reward and earnings.
+Depending on how many QUSD you have in your MetaMask wallet, you can deposit the according amount into the saving contract after clicking on *Manage* button under *Your Savings* table and entering the desired amount.
+If you want to withdraw QUSD from saving contract, you need to use the *Withdraw* tab under *Manage* modal.